ElektraInitiative/libelektra/doc/decisions/decision_process.md

 ### Implemented

-This step is mandatory.
+> This step is mandatory.

 - Here the details of the decisions are stripped from the decision and moved to the documentation.
 - The documentation links to the decision.
 - The decision links to the new documentation.

-This step is finished when every reviewer approves.

 ### Rejected